1. Home

 win10-adaptive-brightness-1

 Night light is a feature in Windows 11 that will automatically adjust the screen brightness of your computer to show warmer colors.
 The idea is to help you sleep or correct vision problems that might occur from a bright screen.
 This feature is typically manually enabled, but depending on your setup, you might even have the scheduled night shift enabled, meaning the screen dimming automatically adjusts at certain times of the day.
-You can disable this easily through the Settings app.
+You can disable this easily through the Settings app to prevent your screen from dimming unexpectedly.

 1. Open Settings via Win+i.